Store

 How the Stages of Adrenal Fatigue Affect Crashes

-As you know by now, the intensity and length of an adrenal fatigue crash depends on your current state of health.
-If you’re in the earlier stages of AFS, a crash might be so mild that you don’t even notice it.
+As you know by now, the intensity and length of an Adrenal Fatigue crash depends on your current state of health.
+If you’re in the earlier stages of Adrenal Fatigue Syndrome, a crash might be so mild that you don’t even notice it.
 But if you’re in the more advanced stages, you can go into a major crash from a minor trigger.

 A graph showing the progression of adrenal fatigue crash in a typical fashion